What Is an EIN Number?

 Who Can Obtain an EIN?

-• Federal tax returns: Businesses filing Employment tax returns (Form 941, 943, 944), Excise tax returns (Form 720), or Alcohol, Tobacco, and Firearms tax returns (Form 5300, 5330) require EINs
+• Federal tax returns: EINs are required on Businesses that file Employment tax returns (Form 941, 943, 944), Excise tax returns (Form 720), or Alcohol, Tobacco, and Firearms tax returns (Form 5300, 5330).

 Key Benefits of Having an EIN